News

 Format/Field Size: Play will be contested over 36 holes of Four-Ball Stroke Play.
 The field is limited to 50 teams.

 Divisions: The field will be split up into two divisions; Championship and Flights.
-Each division will play from different tees/yardage with a separate champion being crowned in each division.
 The ten (10) teams with the lowest combined handicap indexes will be required to play from the championship tees.
 Those who do not wish to play in the championship division will be pre-flighted based on their combined handicap indexes.
-The maximum spread of partners’ index of 8.0 will be used for the purpose of creating flights and scoring.
+The maximum spread of partners’ index of 8.0 will be used for the purpose of creating flights.

 The deadline to change division is Wednesday, July 26th at 5:00 PM.